Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Methods

 \section{Methods}

-We build upon a rich literature on the topic of learning from crowd annotations, particularly on learning from soft-labels: distributions over classes obtained from annotations as opposed to selecting a single categorical label.
-In this, samples have their probability mass distributed over multiple classes, which can help regularize a downstream classifier and reflect potential ``dark knowledge''~\cite{DBLP:journals/corr/HintonVD15} learnable from the crowd annotations.
-Multiple soft-labeling methods have been demonstrated to provide good training signals on different NLP tasks, but none of these methods are consistently best across tasks~\cite{DBLP:journals/jair/UmaFHPPP21}.
-Given this, we start with several well-studied methods for learning from crowd-labels, described in \autoref{sec:soft_labels}~\cite{DBLP:conf/hcomp/UmaFHPPP20,DBLP:conf/naacl/FornaciariUPPHP21,DBLP:conf/naacl/HovyBVH13,dawid1979maximum}, adding to this literature by analyzing their performance when considering generalization to out of domain data.
-Then, we propose several methods for aggregating these distributions in \autoref{sec:soft_label_methods}, which we will demonstrate lead to consistent performance across tasks.
+We build on a rich literature on learning from crowd annotations, particularly from soft-labels: distributions over classes obtained from annotations as opposed to selecting a single categorical label.
+In this, samples have their probability mass distributed over multiple classes, which can help regularize training.
+We present several well-studied methods for learning from crowd-labels, adding to this literature by analyzing their performance when considering generalization to out of domain data.
+Then, we propose to further improve the quality of labels by averaging across their distributions, which we will demonstrate leads to classifiers with improved predictive uncertainty estimation.